Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Is the Serpent Reality or Myth?
 If you believe in Christ, you have no alternative than to believe in the existence of this ancient Serpent, the Devil.
 Otherwise, something is seriously wrong with your theology.
 Why?
 Because Matthew 4 indicates Christ was tempted by the Devil.
 They had interaction.
 If you believe in One then you must believe in Both.
 You cannot reason that One is real and the other make-believe.

-There are two Bible texts where observed and experience (two KJV translations of nachash) are used BOTH is a context of intrigue, subterfuge, and deceit.
-This is the Serpent.
+Two Bible texts use observed and experience (two KJV translations of nachash), BOTH is a context of intrigue, subterfuge, and deceit; this is the ancient Serpent.
 Read about the trickery between Jacob and Laban concerning his daughters (Genesis 29-30, see Further Study below).
-In 1 Kings 20 Ahab the Israelite and Ben-Hadad the Syrian king are in subterfuge mode and displease God in the process.
-The point is not just the examples, the lesson is the wrong observance and wrong experience these examples convey.
-That is what characterizes the Serpent.
+In 1 Kings 20 Ahab, the Israelite and Ben-Hadad, the Syrian king are in subterfuge mode and displease God in the process.
+The point is not just the examples; the lesson is the wrong observance and wrong experience these examples convey.
+That is what characterizes the ancient Serpent.

 Origin of the Serpent

-We’ve already touched on this singular subject of the origin of the ancient Serpent. in Origin of the Universe chapter 7.
+We’ve already touched on this singular subject of the source of the ancient Serpent.
+In Origin of the Universe chapter 7.
 A Cherub is a Very Powerful Spirit Being.
 Fact or Fiction?
 (7.5) and Fallen from Heaven – The Fate of Lucifer (7.6).
-You should review those chapters including those before and after to get a clear idea of the origin of this wicked entity.
+You should review those chapters, including those before and after, to get a clear idea of the origin of this evil entity.

 12 Son of man, take up a lamentation on the king of Tyrus, and say to him, Thus says the Lord God; You sealed up the sum, full of wisdom (H2451), and perfect in beauty.